bcgov/gwells/README.md

 ### Code With Us

 Many of our features have been developed by members of the community.
 Check the [BC Developer Exchange website](https://bcdevexchange.org/), where paid opportunities to build features for GWELLS and other applications are posted.

-## Issues

-Issues are tracked on the [Water Jira board](https://apps.nrs.gov.bc.ca/int/jira/projects/WATER/issues).
-Note this is a restricted issue tracker and you will require permission to be able to view it.

 ## License